 Skilled labour shortages in German companies – Which occupations are in demand?

-In Germany there is currently no nationwide shortage of skilled workers, although it is already affecting certain occupations.
-The most severely hit are occupations in the sciences and engineering, and in health care.
-The difficulties currently occuring in some occupations are also heavily dependent on the level of qualifications.
-A distinction is made between three groups: Skilled professionals are persons who have completed at least two years of vocational training or a comparable qualification; Specialists are workers with a master craftsman's or technician's training, a university of applied sciences/university degree or a comparable qualification; Experts are persons who have at least a four-year university education or equivalent qualification.
+Germany currently does not suffer from a shortage of skilled workers on a national scale, however in some occupational fields and regions, qualified professionals there is a scarcity of qualified professionals.
+Occupations in the sciences, engineering, and in health care are affected the most.
+The staffing difficulties occurring in the different sectors also strongly depend on the level of qualification.
+A distinction is made between three groups: Skilled professionals are persons who have completed at least two years of vocational training or a comparable qualification; specialists are workers with a master craftsperson's or technician's training, a university of applied sciences/university degree or a comparable qualification; experts are persons who have at least a four-year university education or equivalent qualification.